Cam10001110101/more-control-alternatives/README.md

 ## Cloud Providers for Personal Use

-These services offer various levels of privacy and control:
+These services offer various levels of privacy and control.
+Choose between a cloud/hybrid service or host models locally on your computer.

 ### Public Cloud Only (Simplest to Get Started)